S. David Wu

 Provost and Executive Vice President, George Mason University, Fairfax, VA

 M.S.
 Pennsylvania State University

 Ph.D.
 Pennsylvania State University

-Dr. Wu is a well-known scholar in his field of operations research, specializing in mathematical optimization, game theory, and statistical forecasting analysis.
+Dr. Wu is a well-known scholar in operations research, specializing in mathematical optimization, game theory, and statistical forecasting analysis.
 He has received significant support for his research from the National Science Foundation (NSF), Department of Defense (DOD), and Sandia National Laboratories, serving as Principal Investigator (PI) or Co-PI on over $7.5 million of competitively awarded research grants.
-Professor Wu’s work in the high-tech industry has been widely recognized and cited, including Best Paper Awards, finalist for the 2009 Daniel H. Wagner Prize for Excellence in Operations Research Practice, and in media coverage.
 His work in “demand leading indicators” has been tested and implemented at firms such as Intel, Infineon, Lucent, HP, and IBM.
-The intellectual property developed from his research, Leading Indicator Forecasting Engine (LIFE), is been actively marketed for licensing.
-A fellow of IIE, Dr. Wu has published more than 100 scholarly papers and served as an editor or editorial board member on numerous journals in his field.
+A Fellow of IIE, Dr. Wu has published more than 100 scholarly papers and served as an editor or editorial board member on numerous journals in his field.
 Dr. Wu serves on various national and international panels such as the NSF, the Science Foundation of Ireland, the Research Grant Council of Hong Kong, and the Science & Engineering Research Council of Singapore.
 He also serves on the engineering advisory board for the Hong Kong University of Science and Technology.

 Wu earned a Ph.D. in 1987 and a M.S. degree in 1985, both in industrial engineering, from Pennsylvania State University.
 He earned a Bachelor of Science degree from Tunghai University in Taiwan in 1981.